YuanmingZhang65/Fast3VmrMLM/README.md

       mamba install -c conda-forge r-openxlsx

       mamba install -c conda-forge r-BH

-      (The above “mamba” can be replaced by “conda” if it doesn’t work.)

   •	Install dependency packages “boost” by the following code in Linux environment:

       conda install -c conda-forge boost